jeffersonrodrigues92/revolut-transfer/README.md

 }
 ```

-Create GET request to find informations about account using iban account.
+Create GET request to find informations about account using iban.

 Request: